utpal-barman/Flutter-Form-with-Focus-Node/README.md

 ## Getting Started

-This is a actually a complete project, in this repository, I showed how to implement a form correctly with focus node.
+This is actually not a complete project, in this repository, I showed how to implement a form correctly with focus node.

 ## Preview